 If you're an artist, perhaps you're as obsessive about color as I am.
 Maybe you're even more obsessive!
-What follows is a description of some of the decision-making processes that led me to develop a free online application that helps artists analyse colors, so they can be methodically mixed.
+What follows is a description of some of the decision-making processes that led me to develop a free online application that helps artists analyze colors so that they can be methodically mixed.
 It involves using a triple-beam balance, some digital media, and some other things.
-If you're an art educator, this can help to expose your students to some of the fundamental principles of color theory.
+If you're an art educator, this can help expose your students to some of the fundamental principles of color theory.
 I hope you'll find this to be of interest!

 Using the printed color swatches, I can mix up the exact color using a triple beam balance.
 There is minimal guesswork involved.
 This method gives a very accurate approximation, and if done correctly, only slight modifications to the colors are needed.

 This process speaks to anyone with an artistic sensibility, in my opinion.
 I don't know any artist that doesn't become a bit obsessive about mixing colors - or at least becomes utterly enamored with specific color harmonies.
 The development of this process has taken years.
 It started as a practice of calculating each color by hand.
 I then moved on to excel spreadsheets.
 In its current form, my stealing color algorithm exists as a mini-app on my website.
 I made it possible for anyone to use it if they want to.
 You have to know a little bit about image file types, but the instructions are right there.
 I still use it quite often.
 There are variations for tempera, acrylic house paint, and acrylic artist's paint.
 Try it out and see if you like it.

 The examples shown here are samples of some artworks that have been produced using this method.

 Note: The application is designed for desktop devices.
 A mobile-friendly modification is planned for the future.
 File types that come from mobile phones and tablets are not yet compatible with this software.